Energy Efficient Hot Water for your Space

 How this heating system works

-Heat pumps are tremendously popular and are mostly used as a way to heat and cool homes; however, the same technology is also being used to great effect with water heaters.
+Heat pumps are tremendously popular and are mostly used as a way to heat and cool homes; however, the same technology is also being used to great effect with water heaters and create energy efficient hot water.

 A simple way of explaining how our heat pumps work is to say that they operate like a refrigerator in reverse.
 Where a fridge will take the heat of a space and move it to the outside, a heat pump will take the heat out of the air and send it at a higher temperature to a water tank, resulting in hot water for bathing, showering, etc.